Everything used to clean my home, I make myself. Except laundry detergent.

 - Organic Essential Oil of Lavender – 30 drops

-Mix the ingredients in a large container, slowly pouring in a few cups at a time.
+Mix the ingredients together in a large container, slowly pouring in a few cups at a time.
 This makes it easier to blend the ingredients and you’re less likely to get a nose full of powder.
-Add the essential oils last.
-Store in a sealed container.
+Add the essential oils last, or just mix in 10 drops of essential oil just before adding to the machine.
+You can even use this powder without essential oils.
+Remember to store the mix in a sealed container to keep it dry.

 It’s always great to hear about products for “green” cleaning.
 I make all of my own, as well, and had the same question about using this recipe in HE washers.
 With regards to liquid versus powder detergents, either can be used in a HE machine.
 Looking forward to hearing any further info about this!